jlouis/graphql-erlang/README.md

 ### Query

-A query is treated as a compiler chain:
+A query is treated as a compiler chain, which is a design that fits Erlang well.
+Compilers rely a lot on pattern matching, so we can process a query symbolically by matching on it and gradually transforming it into a *query plan* which can then be executed.

 * A *lexer* tokenizes the query
 * A *parser* constructs an AST of the query from the token stream